-Don’t Create Fake Income to Qualify for a Credit
+Don’t Fake Income

 Some people falsely increase the income they report to the IRS.
 This scam involves inflating or including income on a tax return that was never earned, either as wages or as self-employment income, usually in order to maximize refundable credits.

 Just like falsely claiming an expense or deduction you did not pay, claiming income you did not earn in order to secure larger refundable credits such as the Earned Income Tax Credit could have serious repercussions.
 This could result in taxpayers facing a large bill to repay the erroneous refunds, including interest and penalties.
-In some cases, they can even face criminal prosecution.
+In some cases, they may even face criminal prosecution.

 Taxpayers may encounter unscrupulous return preparers who make them aware of this scam.
 Remember: Taxpayers are legally responsible for what’s on their tax return even if it is prepared by someone else.
-Make sure the preparer you hire is up to the task.
+Make sure the preparer you hire is ethical and up to the task.

 Here are a few tips when choosing a tax preparer:

 - Provide records and receipts.
 Good preparers will ask to see your records and receipts.
-They’ll ask you questions to determine your total income, deductions, tax credits and other items.
+They’ll ask questions to determine your total income, deductions, tax credits and other items.
 Do not rely on a preparer who is willing to e-file your return using your last pay stub instead of your Form W-2.
 This is against IRS e-file rules.

 - Never sign a blank return.
 Don’t use a tax preparer that asks you to sign an incomplete or blank tax form.